Soil Testing, The Right First Step Toward Proper Care of Your Lawn and Garden

 To have a beautiful lawn and productive garden, it is necessary to add fertilizer on a timely basis.
-When lawns and gardens do not receive nutrients needed, they never achieve the quality or productivity we anticipate.
+When lawns and gardens do not receive the needed nutrients, they never achieve the quality or productivity we anticipate.
 When too much fertilizer is applied, nutrients are wasted and pose a threat to the environment.

 Why Soil Test?

-All plants, including turfgrass and garden plants, need 16 essential nutrients to grow, most of them come from the soil.
-Plants also require favorable soil chemical conditions as indicated by the soil pH.
+All plants, including turfgrass and garden plants, need 16 essential nutrients to grow, most of which come from the soil.
+Plants also require favorable soil chemical conditions as indicated by the soil or pH.
 For a lawn or garden to maintain quality or productivity, we may need to add fertilizer to supply extra nutrients or add lime to neutralize acidity and adjust the pH.
-A SOIL TEST identifies necessary fertilizer and lime requirements.
+A soil test identifies necessary fertilizer and lime requirements.

-Adding more of a nutrient than a lawn or garden needs can cost extra money and may harm the plants or contaminate the environment.
+Adding more nutrients than a lawn or garden needs can cost extra money and may cause harm to the plants or contaminate the environment.

 What is a Soil Test?